MiguelReisM/MiguelReisM/README.md

 Technologist's degree in Computer Technician.
 In the process of majoring in Science of Technology at University Anhembi Morumbi (the sixth semester completed by the end of 2022), and fully graduation at the end of 2023.

----> SKILLS AND EXPERIENCE <---
-Experience with server and network switch configurations.
-Fluency in English and Spanish, with Portuguese as the main language, can learn new technologies quickly and efficiently and easy problem-solving ability.
-I work as a freelance programmer in my spare time (website and app designers) Working at a television station (Redevida) as a systems analyst being an intern for more than 6 months

----> DISPONIBILITY <---
-Availability in São Paulo’s capital and abroad, having easy means of getting around and passport up-to-date with visa to the United States of America.
-Academic institution hours in the nigth 'Time zone in: Brasilia, DF (GMT-3)', but with the possibility of changing if necessary.
-Equipment at home in case the home office is required.

 ---> PROGRAMMING LANGUAGES <---

 I find it easy to learn new languages, but the ones I use the most are:
 C/C++
 C#